hmrc/bank-account-verification-frontend/README.md

   )
 ```
 ### Supporting a 'Check your answers flow'
-At the end of your journey, you may present information captured in a summary screen and allow the user to skip back to a specific section in order to amend their answers.
-You may want to configure this summary can show data gathered by your service as well as the data gathered by BAVFEFE.
+At the end of your journey, you may display information provided by the user in a summary screen and allow them to skip back to a specific section in order to amend their answers.
+You may want to configure this summary to show data gathered by your service as well as the data gathered by BAVFEFE.

 In order to allow the user to change the data gathered by BAVFEFE, you should handle the 'change' link by initiating a *new journey* with BAVFEFE and using the `prepopulatedData` block to provide the previous answers.
-You should also set the `continueUrl` to a landing page that then returns to the 'Check your answers' page at the end of the flow.
+You should also set the `continueUrl` to a seperate landing page in your service that then returns to the 'Check your answers' page at the end of the flow.

 ### Writing acceptance tests for a service that uses `BAVFE`